 While thinking on the feet and a clear, concise delivery is a major area for Executive Presence, it is not everything.
 I found two resources that cover the topic in more detail.

 - Pat Kirkland – Kirkland came up with a model called Predator, Prey, and Partner.
-According to her, the traditional view of leadership, you are either a predator or prey in the jungle.
-A predator has the competency but lacks the approachability.
-Whereas a prey lacks the competency but is approachable.
+According to her, in the traditional view of leadership, you are either a predator or prey in the jungle.
+A predator has the competency but lacks approachability.
+In contrast, a prey lacks the competency but is approachable.
 A balance of the two is a partner who is both competent and approachable.
 Her advice is, how you dress up, stand up and speak, matters.
 Leaders take space and time, speak using bullet points using meaningful hand gestures.
 Her website has sample videos showing her coaching.

 - How you act (gravitas) – Do you show up as a lion or a chipmunk?